enzodesena/scopus-checker/README.md

 Before you can use the tool, you need to download some information from Scopus.

-1. Go to [https://www.scopus.com](scopus.com) and look up your own profile.
+1. Go to [scopus.com](https://www.scopus.com) and look up your own profile.
 The free search would not be enough for that.
-2. Go to your own `Documents` -> `Export all`, select `CSV`, and toggle all options under `Citation information` and nothing else; click on `Export` and move the file to your repository directory; we will call this the 'document file'
+2. Go to your own `Documents` -> `Export all`, select `CSV`, and toggle all options under `Citation information` and nothing else; click on `Export` and move the file to your repository directory; we will call this the 'document file'.
-3. Go to `Cited by XXX Documents` -> `Export all`, select `CSV`, and toggle all options under `Citation information` and also **Include references**; click on `Export` and move the file to your repository directory; we will call this the 'citations file'
+3. Go to `Cited by XXX Documents` -> `Export all`, select `CSV`, and toggle all options under `Citation information` and also **Include references**; click on `Export` and move the file to your repository directory; we will call this the 'citations file'.
 4. Go into your repository directory and activate the virtual environment:
    ```sh
    source env/bin/activate